Learn about SCADA security policies

-- To protect the reputation of the company with respect to its ethical and legal responsibilities.
+- To protect the reputation of the company with respect to its ethical and legal responsibilities

-- To observe the rights of the customers; providing effective mechanisms for responding to complaints and queries concerning real or perceived non-compliances with the policy is one way to achieve this objective.
+- To observe the rights of the customers.
+Providing effective mechanisms for responding to complaints and queries concerning real or perceived non-compliances with the policy is one way to achieve this objective

-ISP should address all data, programs, systems, facilities, other tech infrastructure, users of technology and third parties in a given organization, without exception.
+An information security policy should address all data, programs, systems, facilities, other tech infrastructure, users of technology and third parties in a given organization, without exception.